Ledger grabs $7 million for its cryptocurrency hardware wallets

 Things are going incredibly well for Ledger these days.
 People find bitcoins, ethers and other cryptocurrencies exciting again.
 And the French startup just raised a $7 million Series A round to make hardware security devices ubiquitous.

-XAnge, Wicklow Capital, GDTRE, Libertus Capital, Digital Currency Group, The Whittemore Collection, Kima Ventures, BHB Network and Nicolas Pinto participated in today’s funding round.
+MAIF Avenir, XAnge, Wicklow Capital, GDTRE, Libertus Capital, Digital Currency Group, The Whittemore Collection, Kima Ventures, BHB Network and Nicolas Pinto participated in today’s funding round.

 If you’ve been following cryptocurrencies for a while, you know that you shouldn’t trust bitcoin and ethereum startups that centralize everything.
 There have been many hacks, there will be more hacks.
 And you don’t want to trust some startup’s security team when you can do it yourself.